 Figure 2: Simulated normalized output spectra from 1 m long HN1550 fiber and HN1550P fiber seeded with 100 MHz, 200 fs pulses.

 An application for highly nonlinear fiber (HNLF) is pulse compression, and the example provided below using HN1550 and HN1550P fibers can be used as a reference for designing systems or experiments.
 Please note that all simulations are made with the assumption that the input pulses are transform-limited sech2 shaped pulses, and the indicated power levels are after coupling into the HNLF fiber.
-The simulation results are not guaranteed and should only be used as guidelines for designing experiments; see the specifications table in the Overview tab for guaranteed performance.
+The simulation results are not guaranteed and should only be used as guidelines for designing experiments; see the specifications tables below for guaranteed performance.

 Please note that by compensating higher-order dispersions, a cleaner temporal profile can be achieved.
 Higher compression factors can be achieved by additional spectral broadening of higher intensity pulses.

 Figures 1 - 4: Input spectrums (normalized) and temporal intensity profiles for a pulse sent through highly nonlinear fibers.
 Output spectrums (normalized) and temporal intensity profiles for a pulse after propagating through the fibers and compression in bulk fused silica.
 The input pulse has a 100 fs pulse width, 100 MHz repetition rate, and 100 mW average power.